doctrine/phpcr-odm-documentation/en/reference/basic-mapping.rst

    property in the repository.
 -  ``multivalue``: (optional, defaults to false) If this is set to true, the property is an array of the specified type.
+- ``assoc``: (optional, defaults to false) If set to a string, the value is considered multivalue and the keys are stored in the PHPCR property given for the assoc property.
+If the value of assoc is empty, the name for the key field is the normal field name with ``Keys`` appended.

 Identifiers